pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "I like the dreams of the future better than the history of the past."
 --Thomas Jefferson

+"He who exalts himself will be humbled, and he who humbles himself will be exalted."
+--Jesus, Luke 14:11

+"The truth will set you free."
+--Jesus, John 8:32

+"What good is it that a man gain the whole world but lose his soul?"
+--Jesus, Luke 9:25

 "In the broadest context, the goal [of life] is to seek enlightenment--however you define it."
 --Steve Jobs